MoOyeg/rhacm-multi-kubernetes-example/README.md

     ```bash
     kustomize build --enable-alpha-plugins ./xks-policies/policy-xks-nginx-ingresscontroller/aks-overlay-generator/ | oc create -f -
     ```

+## cert-manager-example

+Example provided uses cert-manager with ACME and Route53 so requires AWS Credentials.

+- Use ACM to to install the Cert-Manager Operator On OpenShift.Example presently uses Tech-Preview Version, update manifest if GA.

+    Create via the pre-generated yaml

+    ```bash
+    oc create -f ./ocp-policies/ocp-cert-manager-operator/generated-policy.yaml
+    ```

+  OR

+    Generate your own policy and then create

+    ```bash
+    kustomize build --enable-alpha-plugins ./ocp-policies/ocp-cert-manager-operator | oc create -f -
+    ```

+- Use ACM to to install the Community Cert-Manager Operator On xKS.

+    Create via the pre-generated yaml

+    ```bash
+    oc create -f ./xks-policies/xks-cert-manager/cert-manager-operator/generated-policy.yaml
+    ```

+  OR

+    Generate your own policy and then create

+    ```bash
+    kustomize build --enable-alpha-plugins ./xks-policies/xks-cert-manager/cert-manager-operator/ | oc create -f -
+    ```

+- Use ACM to create .

 ## Attach Subscription Admin Policy to your user if necessary

 ```bash